Delray Beach

 Historical Beach Walk

-The famed Barefoot Mailman walked from Palm Beach south to Miami along, what are now mainly, Ocean Boulevard and A1A.
-The U.S. Mail route was established in 1885.
+The famous Barefoot Mailman walked from Palm Beach south to Miami

 He stopped at the Orange Grove House of Refuge in Delray Beach before continuing his route to Miami.